-9 Actors Who Played Two Different Characters On ‘Gilmore Girls’
+9 Actors Who Played Two Parts On ‘Gilmore Girls’

 The buzz surrounding Netflix’s four-episode Gilmore Girls revival has been huge, with fans ecstatic over every casting announcement and new theory.
 Everyone wants to know which beloved characters are coming back to that crazy corner of Connecticut, as Stars Hollow was full of memorable individuals who'd be sorely missed in a reboot.
 Yet while it's known that all three of Rory’s ex-boyfriends are set to return, as are Michel and Lane, what about some of the Gilmore Girls actors who played two parts?
 Are one or both of these actors’ alter egos returning to Stars Hollow?

 If you are a fan of Gilmore Girls, you've probably noticed that the show contains many bit parts or small roles played by actors before they were famous, like Adam Brody and Jon Hamm.
 And if you're a big fan, you may have noticed that there are a few instances of the same actor playing two parts across several seasons (the most glaring double-casting being Sherilyn Fenn as both Anna Nardini and Jimmy’s girlfriend — more on that below).
 It may seem strange, but hey, odder things have happened in the world of TV.
 But just what other familiar faces can fans see in dual roles on Gilmore Girls?
 Here are nine actors who played two parts on the show.